grucloud/bau/doc/BauDerive.md

 The _derivation_ function and the derived state _myDerivedState_ have some restrictions:

-1. Do not mutate _myDerivedState_:
+1. Do not mutate _myDerivedState_: (This is directly restricted in TypeScript)

 ```js
 myDerivedState.val = false; // DON'T DO